29next/app-ui-framework/components/forms.md

 ---
 layout: page-content
 group: components
-permalink: /components/forms.html
 order: 5
 title: "Forms"
 description: 29next supports all of Bootstrap's default form styling.
 Please read the <a href="https://getbootstrap.com/docs/5.2/forms/overview/" target="_blank">official documentation</a> for a full list of options from Bootstrap's core library.
 ---

 <div class=" mb-5">